rsyncOSX/mydocsy/content/en/docs/URLcommands.md

 +++
 **This page is in development.
 Deep link is not yet released.**

 The new feature in version 2.2.4 of RsyncUI is *deep links*.
 Deep links enables direct access to application features by using URL links.
-By using deep links, enables by one click only, to excute an estimate and synchronize action.
+By using deep links, enables by one click, to excute *an estimate and synchronize action* in one go.
 Utilizing  deep links in RsyncUI is *grouping together* actions which normally are two ore more actions activated by user input.

 There are two methods of using deep links: